Hands-On Workshop

 Try it Yourself

-3. Add content to the page written in Markdown
+3. Add content below the YAML block written in Markdown

-5. Add a figures.yaml entry for that image and give it a caption, credit, label, and include the image path for the src
+5. Add a figures.yaml entry for that image.
+Start with a dash and make sure the indents are aligned with the entries above it.
+Include an id, caption, credit, label, and include the image path for the src.

-6. Use a shortcode to insert that image into the .md file
+6. Use the {% figure %} shortcode to insert that image into the .md file you just created by including the id you assigned it in the figures.yaml file

 If you get stuck at any point, please refer to the Quire documentation for assistance.